Gartner Suggests Rationalizing Data Integration Tools to Cut Costs

 Most companies often purchase and implement new data integration tools in a fragmented way—without extending investments already made in other parts of the business.
 This results in multiple tools from different vendors and, consequently, loads of money on licensing and maintenance.

 Taking into account today’s focus of organizations and industries on cost optimization, fragmented approach to data integration should be reviewed in order to increase efficiency and reduce expenses.
-Here is what Ted Friedman, a distinguished expert at Gartner, says:
+Here is what Ted Friedman, a distinguished expert at Gartner, said in a recent interview:

 “The first step is for IT teams focused on data integration to save money by rationalizing tools.
 Further, there is a greater longer-term opportunity to substantially reduce costs and increase efficiency and quality by moving to a shared-services model for the associated skills and computing infrastructure.”

 Gartner recommends three elements executed to implement this:

 - Planners should rationalize data integration tools across the three main categories: 1) extraction, transformation, and loading (ETL), 2) data replication, and 3) data federation—ideally, arriving at a standard tool for each of these styles of data delivery.
 They should decide which tools to keep and which to discontinue based on the business context and requirements, rather than blindly rationalizing wherever possible based purely on cost.

 - Centralize data integration computing infrastructure to avoid redundant servers and storage caused by deployment of each tool on dedicated hardware.
 Many organizations can make substantial savings on computing capacity by implementing shared computing infrastructure for data integration workload.

 - Gartner recommends that organizations centralize data integration roles and skills into a shared-services team model to reduce staffing costs directly by 50% or more each year.

 Ted Friedman stresses that rationalization should not be limited to one business unit, and that CIOs and data integration teams should work together to lead the rationalization and shared-services program.